python/cpython/Doc/library/ctypes.rst

 By default, Structure and Union fields are aligned in the same way the C compiler does it.
-It is possible to override this behavior by specifying a :attr:`_pack_` class attribute in the subclass definition.
+It is possible to override this behavior by specifying a :attr:`~Structure._pack_` class attribute in the subclass definition.
 This must be set to a positive integer and specifies the maximum alignment for the fields.
 This is what ``#pragma pack(n)`` also does in MSVC.

 :mod:`ctypes` uses the native byte order for Structures and Unions.
 To build structures with non-native byte order, you can use one of the